ayashrath/analyze-whatsapp-chat/README.md

   - Date and time analysis - Makes use of the date and time data available
   - Full analysis report return - Generates a full report in a single file, for sharing purposes
 - Emoji count: Gives a count of emojis in default and total flags
-- Improve word list - By making the output more approachable and adding more analysed data
+- Improve word list - User inputs the amount of details he requires, 3 levels - simple list, list with counter, all
 - Better data and scripts for testing - As currently there is no proper way for the program to be tested for validity
 - Improve build.py
   - Remove inline comments (as the program is already removing other type of comments, so these should also get removed for uniformity)